Lisboa

 • Peter Rough

-Director at the Centre on Europe at the Hudson Institute
+Director of the Center on Europe and Eurasia at the Hudson Institute

 • Román Escolano